 While there are many different Series and Types of stainless steel available, our commercial work tables are available in both 300 (Type 304 to be specific) and 400 series (Type 430).

-300 Series stainless steel is more corrosion resistant than 400 Series because it contains nickel, in addition to having a higher percentage of chromium.
+300 series stainless steel is more corrosion resistant than 400 series because it contains nickel, in addition to having a higher percentage of chromium.
 Since the 400 series stainless steel lacks nickel, it is slightly magnetic.
 300 series stainless steel is not magnetic because it contains nickel.